 I think by now everyone knows I really like the Suntech Kurenai rods.
 I think by now everyone knows I really like long rods.
 Put the two together and you get the Suntech Kurenai Long, which I really, really like.

 I need to say right up front that the Kurenai Long does not have the extremely soft tip sections that the Kurenai HM30R and other HM rods have.
 The Suntech Kurenai Long is clearly designed for bigger water and bigger fish.
 It is still a remarkably responsive and sensitive rod, but it is beefier than the Kurenai HM series of rods.

 The Suntech Kurenai Long rods come in three different lengths - 6 meters, 7 meters and 8 meters.
-I've had all of them at one time or another - in fact, I think I've sold more of these rods than any other rod that's never been on the website.
+I've had all of them at one time or another.

 The first one I got in was the 8 meter rod.
 An angler in Canada ordered it for his father, who had fished very long rods in Europe.
 It was the first 8m rod I'd ever gotten a chance to handle (and swing around in a nearby park) before mailing it out.
 I was surprised by the inertia in an 8m rod.
 I collapsed one section to get a sense for the 7m rod, and it still seemed a bit long.
 I collapsed another section and decided the 6m rod might be pretty nice.

 That was the dead of winter, but the following spring I ordered a 6m rod for myself.
 The first time I got a chance to use it I decided it wasn't just pretty nice, it was very nice.